Real Kashmir FC: Global partnerships

 On 22 October 2018, Adidas India announced its official partnership with Real Kashmir Football Club, the first football team from the Kashmir valley to qualify for the country's top tier I-League.

 "Through sport, we have the power to change lives and the Real Kashmir team is a great example of this.
 Real Kashmir and its players have shown dedication and perseverance under difficult circumstances and we are proud to support them as they create history."

 — — Dave Thomas, MD of Adidas India, expressed on a positive future with Real Kashmir FC.

 Beginning with the 2018–19 I-league season, Adidas became the official kit partner for the club.
 Also, beyond kit sponsorship, Adidas India aims at redefining the 'Real' Kashmir through the lens of sports and becoming a proponent of changing lives in Kashmir through football.
 The club is also affiliated to the Football for Peace, a non-governmental organisation headquartered in London.
 Real Kashmir also took part in Football for Peace global conference at the Queen Elizabeth Olympic Park in London, as an ambassador from India.

-Upcoming SonyLIV documentary
+SonyLIV Series

-On 14 September 2025, Indian OTT service SonyLIV released a teaser trailer for a documentary called Real Kashmir Football Club, depicting the story of the club's foundation.
-The release date is 9th December 2025.
+On 14 September 2025, Indian OTT service SonyLIV released a teaser trailer for a series called Real Kashmir Football Club, depicting the story of the club's foundation.
+The released on 9th December 2025.